 Careful Planning and Avoiding Tax Traps

 While Delaware trusts offer many strategic planning benefits — particularly if drafted with supportive modern trust provisions — taking advantage of them requires careful planning and collaboration among clients’ tax, legal and wealth advisors.
-For example, a trust can take advantage of Delaware’s deduction for trust income accumulated for nonresident beneficiaries as long as it avoids a tax nexus with another jurisdiction.
+For example, a trust can take advantage of Delaware’s deduction for trust income accumulated for nonresident beneficiaries but may still be subject to income tax by another state.
 A number of factors can cause a Delaware trust to become subject to state income tax in another state.
 For instance:

 Many jurisdictions will treat a trust as a resident trust, and subject to state income tax, if the trust has a fiduciary residing in that state, or if the trust administration occurs in that state.
 For example, if a Delaware trust has an individual co-trustee or investment or distribution advisor located in California, that state would consider the trust to be subject to its tax regime.